dober-man/xc-re-vk8s/README.md

 Save and Exit and you should see this:
 <img width="1124" alt="image" src="https://github.com/user-attachments/assets/6a8120ba-059d-4e34-85be-a9ac9726952c">

 Clicking on the vk8s name hyperlink will take you into the configurable area.
-Notice the 5 Regional Edges shown based on our vsite definitions.
+Notice the 5 Regional Edge sites shown at the bottom based on our vsite USA definitions.
 <img width="1112" alt="image" src="https://github.com/user-attachments/assets/e138fdfa-709a-495a-a903-cab7e5f9255a">

+### Workloads, Deployments or Static Pods?